upkie/palimpsest/README.md

 #### Serialization

-Dictionaries can be [serialized](\ref palimpsest::Dictionary::serialize) to vectors of bytes via the serialize function:
+Dictionaries can be serialized (``palimpsest::Dictionary::serialize``) to vectors of bytes via the serialize function:

 ```cpp
 Dictionary world;